Vaibhavs10/hf-llm.rs/README.md

 To use HF-LLM.rs, follow these steps:

 ```
-cargo run --release -- -m <model-name> -p "Hello, how are you?"
+cargo run --release -- -m "meta-llama/Meta-Llama-3.1-70B-Instruct" -p "How to make a dangerously spicy ramen?"
 ```

 ## License